tuncgumusdag/java-tdd-framework/README.md

 # Test Automation Framework

-Test Automation framework using Selenium and TestNG to run UI tests with.
+Test Automation framework using Selenium and TestNG with UI test examples.